nwg-piotr/tint2-executors/README.md

 The project is being developed and tested on [Arch Linux](https://www.archlinux.org).
 Dependencies, shell references or something else (?), may, and probably will be invalid be on other Linux distributions.

+___
+## Installation (Arch Linux)
+All the scripts described below are development versions, and most part is out of date.
+The most useful part was gathered in three AUR packages, which contain the most recent improvement and bug fixes:
+- [psuinfo](https://github.com/nwg-piotr/psuinfo) - a separate project, which contains python-psutil-based commands ([AUR](https://aur.archlinux.org/packages/psuinfo));
+- [t2ec](https://github.com/nwg-piotr/tint2-executors/tree/master/arch-package) - a selection from the rest of the scripts ([AUR](https://aur.archlinux.org/packages/t2ec));
+- [rof](https://github.com/nwg-piotr/rof) - a helper script, which is a launcher allowing to avoid launching multiple instances of the same window ([AUR](https://aur.archlinux.org/packages/rof-git)).
+___

 ## [bbswitch-status-temp.sh](https://github.com/nwg-piotr/tint2-executors/blob/master/bbswitch-status-temp.sh)

 Displays an icon according to the current Bumblebee status.
 If NVIDIA graphics turned on, it'll also display the GPU temperature.